 The Texas Golf Association is a membership-based, nonprofit organization that represents, promotes and serves the best interest of golf in Texas.
 The TGA Volunteer Program is designed to assist the TGA in providing the highest level of service to golfers and golf clubs all across Texas.
 These enthusiasts donate their time and experience to the Association for the love of golf and the promotion and preservation of the true spirit of the game.
 The interaction between the staff and the volunteers is a key ingredient in successfully implementing and administrating the many functions of the Association.

-Two Paths To Choose From
+Two Volunteer Paths

 The TGA Volunteer Program is comprised of two general categories: